 Whether you are a high school graduate or a seasoned nurse who is looking for advanced nursing education, you need to understand what you're getting into in order to make that next move.

-We dug into a variety of nursing programs to help you understand the kind of commitment each one will require, as well as tips for how to succeed!
+We dug into a variety of nursing programs to help you understand the kind of commitment each one will require, as well as tips for how to succeed in nursing school!

 How Hard is a CNA Program?

 Certified Nursing Assistants, or CNAs, are vital members of the nursing staff that perform primary patient care services.
 You can find CNAs working in hospitals, nursing homes, and other residential settings.
 As with all nursing programs, CNA education requirements vary from state to state.
 However, they generally include classroom and laboratory hours, as well as clinical training in the field.

 CNA programs usually take between 4 to 10 weeks to complete, which is considerably shorter than any other nursing program.
 Many RNs start their careers as a CNA, which helps to introduce them to the medical field, as well as give them an up-close look at what it is like to work in the patient care setting.

 Requirements to apply to a CNA program include a high school degree or GEN.

 Upon graduation from a certified CNA training program, students must pass their state's CNA certification exam to become officially licensed.
 The exam generally includes both a written test and a clinical portion where students have the opportunity to demonstrate their clinical skills.

 You should expect to prepare for any topics covered within your program which include, but are not limited to:

 - Activities of daily living

 How Hard is an ADN Program?